Auguste Rodin: Works

 In 1864, Rodin submitted his first sculpture for exhibition, The Man with the Broken Nose, to the Paris Salon.
 The subject was an elderly neighborhood street porter.
 The unconventional bronze piece was not a traditional bust, but instead the head was "broken off" at the neck, the nose was flattened and crooked, and the back of the head was absent, having fallen off the clay model in an accident.
 The work emphasized texture and the emotional state of the subject; it illustrated the "unfinishedness" that would characterize many of Rodin's later sculptures.
-The Salon rejected the piece.
+The Salon initially rejected the piece, though it would accept a version carved in marble by an assistant of Rodin's in 1875.

 Early figures: the inspiration of Italy

 In Brussels, Rodin created his first full-scale work, The Age of Bronze, having returned from Italy.
 Modeled after a Belgian soldier, the figure drew inspiration from Michelangelo's Dying Slave, which Rodin had observed at the Louvre.
 Attempting to combine Michelangelo's mastery of the human form with his own sense of human nature, Rodin studied his model from all angles, at rest and in motion; he mounted a ladder for additional perspective, and made clay models, which he studied by candlelight.
 The result was a life-size, well-proportioned nude figure, posed unconventionally with his right hand atop his head, and his left arm held out at his side, forearm parallel to the body.

 In 1877, the work debuted in Brussels and then was shown at the Paris Salon.
 The statue's apparent lack of a theme was troubling to critics – commemorating neither mythology nor a noble historical event – and it is not clear whether Rodin intended a theme.
 He first titled the work The Vanquished, in which form the left hand held a spear, but he removed the spear because it obstructed the torso from certain angles.
 After two more intermediary titles, Rodin settled on The Age of Bronze, suggesting the Bronze Age, and in Rodin's words, "man arising from nature".
 Later, however, Rodin said that he had had in mind "just a simple piece of sculpture without reference to subject".